Closed Tuesdays. M-Th 11:30 AM - 3:30, 5:30 - 9:30 PM; F-Sa 11:30 AM - 3:30 PM, 5:30 - 10:30 PM; Su 12 PM - 3:30 PM

 For years, Myilai Masala has been not only my favorite vegetarian restaurant in the area, but also one of my favorite Indian restaurants.
-That’s saying a lot because 1) there’s a lot of decent Indian restaurants out there and 2) I’m not vegetarian.
+That’s saying a lot because 1) there’s a lot of decent Indian restaurants in Mercer County and 2) I’m not vegetarian.
 The food is that good: this is one of the few restaurant that consistently surprises my palate.
 I just love the place especially the lunch buffets, and Dosa night on Wednesdays.
-At it’s new location, and now open 7 days a week, Myilai Masala is better than ever.
+At it’s new location, Myilai Masala is better than ever.

 Mylai Masala focuses principally on the cuisine of Tamil Nadu (a state located along the southern tip of India, on the east coast), though (if you enjoy their buffets) you’ll find vegetarian recipes from all over India, and even Indo-Chinese dishes, sprinkled in.
-If you’ve never experienced the cuisine of South India, you’ll discover that it’s quite unlike the Mughali cuisine that dominates the “Indian” restaurant scene in the US.
+If you’ve never experienced the vegetarian cuisine of South India, you’ll discover that it’s quite unlike the Mughali cuisine that dominates the “Indian” restaurant scene in the US.
 Mughali is rooted in the cuisine of the Persian conquerors of India: meat-oriented, focused on chicken, goat, and lamb (generally leaving out pork because of Mughali’s Muslim roots, as well as beef, a nod to the sensibilities of the Hindu majority).
 Mughali is from NW India and Pakistan.

 South Indian food is mainstream Hindu.
 Strictly vegetarian and based on rice, dal, and vegetables.
 The signature dish is undoubtedly Dosa, a crepe made from a fermented batter of rice and dal, usually stuffed with a tasty filling.
 I will warn you that I prefer my dosas crispy, and the “default” preparation at Myilai Masala is soft.
 I suppose it’s a matter of taste and of course the soft preparation is lighter on fat (an admirable characteristic of all Myilai Masala’s cooking).
 You can order your dosa crispy… you just have to ask.